pnp/sp-dev-fx-extensions/samples/react-field-text-analytics-api/README.md

 * register a Cognitive Services Vision API in your Azure subscription
 * create a List and add a Field called "SPFxSentimentIcon" (type: Number)
 * clone repo
-* update serve.json pointing to your List URL and Text Analytics API Key
+* update serve.json pointing to your List URL, Text Analytics API Key and Field name to analyse
 * run _gulp serve --configuration=sentimentAnalytics_

 ## Features